 Cubes have always fascinated me.
-So sharp, precise, mathematical, and abstract, they represent a type of clarity that can be quite beautiful.
-Ice cubes, on the other hand, are typically not so perfect, yet they too can be quite enchanting.
+So sharp, precise, mathematical, and abstract, they represent a type of clarity that is quite beautiful.
+Ice cubes, on the other hand, are typically not so perfect, yet they too is quite enchanting.

 In the winter of 2000, I experienced a serious injury that made it impossible for me to use my right hand.
 During that time, I became familiar with the many works for left hand piano, and was quickly overwhelmed by possibilities that this single hand offered.
 Inspired by both the music I learned and the images of cubes described above, I set forth to write a work of my own.
 Cube for left hand piano, is a daydream that takes place while looking through a glass of ice cubes on a warm spring afternoon.

 Premiered by pianist Xi Wang, for the Composer’s Guild Concert Series November 4th, 2001 at The University of Missouri-Kansas City, White Recital Hall

 - Rain (1992)

 - The Hunt (1993)